IAB Debrief 2024: What we learnt

 Forget planet vs profit

-Lisa Moyles, giffgaff’s Head of Go-to-Market and Media, joined WeAre8’s Group Agency Director, Sarah Wheatley, on stage for the penultimate session to demonstrate that purpose and profit can coexist in the digital space.
-Exploring the partnership between the two B Corps, which is now on its fifth campaign, Moyles and Wheatley highlighted how giffgaff’s commitment to member experience and responsible media practices aligned with WeAre8’s innovative approach to audience engagement, reducing e-waste and rethinking advertising for societal impact.
+Lisa Boyles, giffgaff’s Head of Go-to-Market and Media, joined WeAre8’s Group Agency Director, Sarah Wheatley, on stage for the penultimate session to demonstrate that purpose and profit can coexist in the digital space.
+Exploring the partnership between the two B Corps, which is now on its fifth campaign, Boyles and Wheatley highlighted how giffgaff’s commitment to member experience and responsible media practices aligned with WeAre8’s innovative approach to audience engagement, reducing e-waste and rethinking advertising for societal impact.
 Boyles finished up by encouraging other brands to interrogate their partners’ practices and advocate for sustainable advertising, because neither means compromising on reach or financial viability.

 Action optimism